For the past year, I’ve been taking adaptogens for stress relief, and my experience has been a positive one.

 Today I’m sharing a short and sweet post from Thrive Market (my favorite place to shop for pantry staples online) that highlights the benefits of taking adaptogens for stress.

-If you’re interested in using any of these herbs as a part of your journey back to joy, you get 25% off plus free shipping this month, and a free 30 day trial, on your first Thrive purchase.
+If you’re interested in using any of these herbs as a part of your journey back to joy, you get 20% off your first three orders, plus a free 30-day trial.

 I’m grateful for companies like Thrive that highlight natural remedies and self-care solutions.
 If you’re at all like me, and you get stressed out and want to take better care of yourself, I think you’ll appreciate the following information, too.